SonamGadkari/camunda-react-spring-app/README.md

 # camunda-react-spring-app
-Applciation is developed end to end using React JS, Spring boot, Camunda 8.
+Application is developed end to end using React JS, Spring boot, Camunda 8.
 Application communicates from react UI to spring and camunda.
 Bpmn diagram has user task, service task and email task.

 <h6>Camunda8 bpmn execution flow:</h6>